granttnarg/boston-house-prices-ML/README.md

 The Boston Housing dataset contains information about various features affecting house prices in Boston suburbs, including crime rates, property characteristics, and neighborhood demographics.

+This is the _[ Boston House Prices Dataset](https://www.kaggle.com/datasets/fedesoriano/the-boston-houseprice-data)_ on Kaggle, you can download it seperately to use this Notebook.
+Naming the file in the main directory "./data/boston.csv"

 ## Project Structure

 ### Analysis Pipeline